 That said, my brief research on the subject suggests that despite its name, the Affordable Care Act (ACA) is not as affordable as having health insurance through Starbucks.

 For example, the Reddit thread above shows many users paying double-digit monthly premiums for their plans.
 I do realize relying on Reddit seems questionable, but couldn’t find any official information on premiums.

 I also know that premiums are only one part of the cost, but for the ACA, it seems many people have premiums in the $300-500 range.

-Barista FIRE certainly seems like a better deal when you look at it that way.
+Barista FIRE or baristaFI certainly seems like a better deal when you look at it that way.